-BASUS welcomed all the new Bangladeshi students of 16-17 session and bid farewll recenlt graduated students.
+BSAUS welcomes all the new Bangladeshi students of current year's session and bids farewell to recent graduated students.

 University of Saskatchewan is a good place to study in both undergraduate and graduate programs.
 You can get all information about this university from website.
 If you want to look all the departments in undergraduate please visit Undergrad Programs, and Grad Programs for graduate departments.
 Here is the link for graduate admission process and for admission requirements.